 March is National Nutrition Month and National Public Health Week starts April 1st!
 Check out more of AARP Public Policy Institute's public health work here.

-Olivia Dean is a Policy Research Senior Analyst in AARP’s Public Policy Institute.
-Her work focuses on a variety of health-related issues, including public health, health disparities, private coverage, and emerging health trends.
+Olivia Dean is a policy research senior analyst in AARP’s Public Policy Institute.
+Her areas of expertise include public health, health disparities, private coverage, and emerging health trends.

-Lynda Flowers is a Senior Strategic Policy Advisor in AARP's Public Policy Institute.
-Her work focuses on Medicaid, health disparities/health equity, public health, prevention and healthy living, oral health, and health care quality.
+Lynda Flowers is a senior strategic policy advisor in AARP's Public Policy Institute.
+Her areas of expertise include Medicaid, health disparities/health equity, public health, and healthy living.